-Developmental milestones are more like waypoints marking the course of typical development than they are fixed points that all kids hit.
-Some babies may reach 3-month milestones early while future milestones late.
+Developmental milestones aren’t fixed or absolute — they’re more like waypoints, marking the course of typical infant development.
+Some babies may reach 3-month milestones early, while arriving at other milestones late.
 Some babies may skip certain milestones altogether.
 Taking this into account should help ease unnecessary anxieties parents might have about their child “making progress” in their 3-month milestones.
-If parents look at their 3-month-old as a whole person instead of set of skills that need to be marked off a list, everyone benefits.
+When parents look at their 3-month-old as a whole person instead of a set of skills that need to be measured, everyone benefits.

-In the third month of your baby’s life, growing strength and social interactions are on the menu.
-If you hadn’t seen their personality blossoming in month two, you should see them start to display their joy, boredom, and frustration in the coming weeks.
-With personality and strength comes the ability to indulge their curiosity.
+In the third month of your baby’s life, you should expect to see increased strength and social interaction.
+If you saw only glimmers of personality in month two, you should see them starting to display joy, boredom, and frustration in the coming weeks.
+With blossoming personality and strength comes the ability to indulge their curiosity.
 So this month’s main infant milestones are about reaching out to touch someone (or something).

 3-Month Milestone #1: Baby Should Be More Social

 Your baby might have been slow to smile in the second month, but as the third month progresses, parents should see their baby flash a smile in response to play and activity.
 Along with that smile should come a change in facial expressions along with a bit of babble.
 They won’t be saying Mama or Dada yet, but you may hear some breathy gahs, ohs, guhs, and oos.
 The babble may be subtle or pronounced.
 It will definitely be pretty slobbery.

 An Award-Winning Formula

 Looking for a formula you can trust to support your baby?
 Enspire is Enfamil’s closest formula to breast milk ever.
 It has Lactoferrin and MFGM which have been associated with fewer digestive and respiratory issues.